Eagle, Larimer counties announce delayed property tax statement mailings

-DENVER (KDVR) — If you’re hoping to get your property tax statements early this year, they won’t be mailed until the beginning of February for Larimer and Eagle County residents.
+DENVER (KDVR) — If you’re hoping to get your property tax statements early this year, they won’t be mailed until the beginning of February for residents in Larimer and Eagle counties.

 The new deadline was established so tax authorities could certify their mill levies and give county assessors more time to gather data.